Orbital elements: Delaunay variables

-where arg(x, y) signifies the polar argument that can be computed with the standard function atan2(y, x) available in many programming languages.

 Perturbations and elemental variance

 Unperturbed, two-body, Newtonian orbits are always conic sections, so the Keplerian elements define an unchanging ellipse, parabola, or hyperbola.
 Real orbits have perturbations, so a given set of Keplerian elements accurately describes an orbit only at the epoch.
 Evolution of the orbital elements takes place due to the gravitational pull of bodies other than the primary, the non-sphericity of the primary, atmospheric drag, relativistic effects, radiation pressure, electromagnetic forces, and so on.

-Keplerian elements can often be used to produce useful predictions at times near the epoch.
-Alternatively, real trajectories can be modeled as a sequence of Keplerian orbits that osculate ("kiss" or touch) the real trajectory.
-They can also be described by the so-called planetary equations, differential equations which come in different forms developed by Lagrange, Gauss, Delaunay, Poincaré, or Hill.
+Keplerian elements can be used to produce useful predictions of a location of a moving body on its orbit.
+Perturbed trajectories can be modeled as a sequence of Keplerian orbits.
+Usually, these instantaneous orbits are chosen to be osculating.
+This means that they osculate ("kiss" or touch) the real trajectory.
+The evolution of the orbital elements defining instantaneous orbits is described by the so-called planetary equations, differential equations which come in different forms developed by Lagrange, Gauss, Delaunay, Poincaré, or Hill.

+Be mindful that in some situations planetary equations in at least two standard types of orbital elements (Lagrange-type or Delaunay-type), when perturbed, produce elements that turn out to be non-osculating.